ShounakDighe/Currency_converter_using_servlet/README.md

 # Currency_converter_using_servlet
 A currency converter is software code that is designed to convert one currency into another in order to check its corresponding value.
-The code is generally a part of a web site or it forms a mobile app and it is based on current market or bank exchange rates.
+The code is generally a part of a web site or it forms a mobile app and it is based on current market or bank exchange rates.Converting usd in inr.